BE Informed No. 5.3

 Big Red Switch?

 John B. Johnston W3BE

-the control operator have to cough in order to key the transmitter if VOX is used during a third party voice transmission?
+Q. Does the control operator have to cough in order to key the transmitter if VOX is used during a third party voice

-message-stating participating third party to key the mike, tap the key, use VOX, etc., unless you are convinced absolutely that your third party will perform exactly
+third party message-stating participant to key the mike, tap the key, use VOX, etc., unless you are convinced absolutely that the person will perform exactly as

 Q. Most hams do not intend to violate

-the rules on Field Day.
+the rules.
 The problem lies in the meaning of the term control operator.
-Isn’t it time for you
+Isn’t it time for you to request a

 When transmitting, each

 amateur station must have a control operator.
 The control operator must be a person: